 Neema House also provides assisted home living in some circumstances by the provision of infant formula, food, clothing, training and supervision.
 They also seek to empower women through education, training and micro-finance loans.
 They have partnered with Aubree Packard whose "Walk in Love" outreach program addresses this.

-Volunteers can go to Neema House 7 days a week from 8am - 5pm to help with the following things:
+7 days a week from 8am - 4pm to help with the following things:

 - Play with the children